skelter/reader-literals/presentation.md

 implementations in a different context.

-The reader literals also mean we can change the function that the reader will will call with the next form.
+The reader literals also mean we can change the function that the reader will call with the next form.

 The date-time instance is a good example of both.